MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics.md

 ---
 title: Analytics Reference Architectures
-description: These reference architectures describe a variety of analytics use cases and implementations with different alternatives, enabling you to architect your own cloud solution so you can have full control and customization to fit your game design.
+description: These reference architectures describe a variety of analytics use cases and possible implementations to help you architect your own cloud solution customized for your game's needs.
 keywords: analytics
 ms.topic: reference-architecture
 ms.date: 3/14/2019